-Based on these assumptions, the Council is forecast to achieve a "structurally balanced" Budget in 2025/26.
+Given the uncertain nature of the Forecast for future years, the forecast of £2.5m savings in 2026/27 must be considered as indicative at this stage.
+Based on these assumptions, the Council is forecast to achieve a "structurally balanced" Budget by 2027/28.